Signing a document

 - Open a document in ConsignO

-- Click the Sign button in the main view or right-click in the signature zone and select Sign.
+- Click the Sign button in the main view or right-click in the signature zone and select Sign, the signature wizard will appear.

 - In the Signature wizard, make the following selections: